Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Observing strategy and data reduction

 The spectra are reduced using IRAF \citep{1993ASPC...52..173T} in the standard way, including bias removal and wavelength calibration.
 For the spectropolarimetric data reduction, our research group created dedicated IRAF scripts.
 For better comparison with catalogue values in the V filter, we used the extracted $P_V$ and $\theta_{V}$ from spectra using the IRAF SBAND procedure.

-The process of spectropolarimetric data reduction includes the following: bias subtraction; extracting 1D spectra; wavelength calibration; beam swapping technique; corrections for instrumental polarisation, chromatism of the HWP, and position angle correction.
-The beam swapping technique (BST) \citep{2009PASP..121..993B} is the core of the sequence of reduction steps.
-We use it to minimise the instrumental polarisation.
+The process of spectropolarimetric data reduction includes the following: bias subtraction, extracting 1D spectra, wavelength calibration, beam-swapping technique, and corrections for instrumental polarisation, chromatism of the HWP, and the PA.
+The beam-swapping technique (BST) \citep{2009PASP..121..993B} was at the core of the sequence of reduction steps.
+We used it to minimise the instrumental polarisation.
 We tested spectropolarimetric data reduction with and without the use of flat fields.
 Our tests show that in both cases, with and without flat fields, the results obtained are indistinguishable within the precision of our data.
-This result corresponds to the result obtained by other authors \citep{2019JATIS...5b8002S}.
+This result is in agreement with the result obtained by other authors \citep{2019JATIS...5b8002S}.